mongodb/specifications/source/auth/tests/mongodb-oidc.md

 - Assert that a `find` operation fails with a client-side error.
 - Close the client.

+**1.7 Allowed Hosts in Connection String Ignored**

+- Create an OIDC configured client with the connection string:
+  `mongodb+srv://example.com/?authMechanism=MONGODB-OIDC&authMechanismProperties=ALLOWED_HOSTS:%5B%22example.com%22%5D`
+  and a Human Callback.
+- Assert that the creation of the client raises a configuration error.

+**1.8 Machine IdP with Human Callback**

+This test MUST only be run when `OIDC_IS_LOCAL` is set.
+This indicates that the server is local and not using Atlas.
+In this case, `MONGODB_URI_SINGLE` will be configured with a human user `test_user1`, and a machine user `test_machine`.
+This test uses the machine user with a human callback, ensuring that the missing `clientId` in the `PrincipalStepRequest` response is handled by the driver.

+- Create an OIDC configured client with `MONGODB_URI_SINGLE` and a username of `test_machine`.
+- Perform a find operation that succeeds.
+- Close the client.

 ### (2) OIDC Human Callback Validation

 **2.1 Valid Callback Inputs**